SuperBearAdventure/shicka/readme.md

 - `?help` gives the list of features of this bot

 - `?mission` gives the schedule of the next three missions

+- `?roadmap` gives the link to todo list of the game

 - `?shop` gives the schedule of the next six sets of items in the shop (only available in the `#bot` and `#moderation` channels for now)